a gluten-free frittata in a white ceramic baking dish

 Yes.
 Once cooled, slice into portions, wrap, and freeze for up to 2 months.
 Reheat in the oven until hot for a quick gluten-free cheesy frittata snack.

-Light, fluffy, and moist — like a crustless quiche but slightly denser because of the cheese and flour, the essence of a gluten-free cheesy frittata.
+Light, fluffy, and moist, like a crustless quiche but slightly denser from the cheese and flour — the essence of a gluten-free cheesy frittata.

 Fancy a Freebie?